 Confused by all the terms and what they mean?
 Not all latex is created equal.
 Let’s explore how it’s made, the different types, and what to look for based on your sleep needs.

 Natural latex comes from the sap of the rubber tree that is carefully extracted without harming the tree.
 This liquid sap is molded into a solid foam using a process called vulcanization.
 This involves cross-linking latex particles with sulfur using high heat and accelerators like zinc oxide.

 Natural latex can be expensive, so many companies offer synthetic versions produced using petrochemicals.
-Pure and synthetic latex look the same from the outside, but if you want to avoid chemicals, 100% natural is the way to go.
-Blends use a mix of natural and synthetic material for a high-quality feel at a fraction of the price.
+Pure and synthetic latex look the same from the outside, but if you want to avoid chemicals, 100 percent natural is the way to go.
+Blends use a mix of natural and synthetic materials for a high-quality feel at a fraction

 Understanding the Different Types

 - Talalay: This material is vacuum-expanded to be lighter and fluffier with a more consistent cell structure.
 Advocates of Talalay say it has a cushiony feel that is bouncy and highly responsive.
-It’s also more breathable and tends to be better for temperature regulation.
+This style is also more breathable and tends to be better for temperature regulation.

 - Synthetic: This man-made material is manufactured from petrochemicals like butadiene and styrene, then treated with emulsifying agents to reduce the surface tension.
 Synthetic latex offers less conforming and is more likely to sag over time.
 Many people find it generates heat, similar to sleeping on memory foam.

 - Blended: Blended latex is made from a mix of natural and synthetic materials.
 Some blended versions also contain polyfoam or other materials that mimic the properties and feel of the natural form.
 Blended pillows are more affordable and are less likely to cause symptoms if you have an allergy.